📢 We've got a new name! SAPAN is now The Harder Problem Project as of December 2025. Learn more →

 Key Findings

-• AI Act provides comprehensive regulatory framework but does not address AI consciousness or sentience questions
+• Policy environment scores moderately (55/100): The AI Act provides regulatory flexibility but does not address sentience questions, creating definitional ambiguity rather than foreclosure.

 Analysis